syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Dropdownlist inside Dialog

-Use the DropDownList inside a dialog component to allow users to select an option from a DropDownList within a dialog box.
-This can be accomplished by presenting the dropdownlist within the SfDialog.
+A modal dialog box that contains a dropdown list can be created to allow users to select an option from the list.
+This can be achieved by placing the dropdown list within an SfDialog component.
+The dialog box is opened when the user clicks the "Open Modal Dialog" button, and the dropdown list is present inside the dialog box.
+The dialog box is closed when the user clicks outside of the dialog box.

 In the following example, the SfDialog component is used to display a dialog popup with a DropDownList component inside the dialog content.
 When the user clicks the `Open Dialog` button, the dialog is displayed.